scottrippey/zustand-refined/README.md

 }
 ```

-Again, can you spot the problematic components?
+Again, can you spot the problematic components above?

-- `IncreaseBears1` is clearly problematic, since there's no encapsulation.
+- ⚠️ `IncreaseBears1` is clearly problematic, since there's no encapsulation.
 The component has to implement Zustand-specific APIs, and also must know how the state is stored.
-- `IncreaseBears2` is not terrible, but the `getState()` call is a code smell ... you're NOT supposed to read state this way, so why should you be able to update state this way?
+- ⚠️ `IncreaseBears2` is not terrible, but the `getState()` call is a code smell ... you're NOT supposed to read state this way, so why should you be able to update state this way?
-- `IncreaseBears3` is BAD!
+- ⛔️ `IncreaseBears3` is BAD!
 This component will now rerender whenever the state is updated!
-- `IncreaseBears4` is also a code smell.
+- ⚠️ `IncreaseBears4` is also a code smell.
 The `increaseBears` method should not require a hook call; putting actions behind a hook makes your components needlessly more complex.
 Grabbing multiple actions is also quite cumbersome.

-Again they're all problematic, to varying degrees.
+They're all problematic, to varying degrees.

-### How `zustand-refined` avoids these anti-patterns
+### How `zustand-refined` prevents these anti-patterns

-Here's how to implement the same store with `zustand-refined`:
+Implementing this same store with `zustand-refined` is very easy!
+It simply requires you to **separate** the `store`, the `hooks`, and the `actions`:

 ```tsx
 import { createGlobalState } from './zustand-refined';